mwcproject/docs/register_HODL_program_qt-wallet.md

   Q: **Can I just create a second Account in my existing Wallet for new coins?**

-  A: To be extra Safe we reccomend creating a second Wallet Instance.
+  A: To be extra Safe we recomend creating a second Wallet Instance.

   Q: **Is there any more Information?**